elastic/elasticsearch-rails/elasticsearch-rails/README.md

 rails new searchapp --skip --skip-bundle --template https://raw.github.com/elasticsearch/elasticsearch-rails/master/elasticsearch-rails/lib/rails/templates/03-expert.rb
 ```

-## TODO

-This is an initial release of the `elasticsearch-rails` library.
-Many more features are planned and/or
-being worked on, such as:

-* Rake tasks for convenient (re)indexing your models from the command line
-* Hooking into Rails' notification system to display Elasticsearch related statistics in the application log
-* Instrumentation support for NewRelic integration

 ## License

 This software is licensed under the Apache 2 license, quoted below.